RavindaDis/wikimedia-api-test/README.md

 ### test
 - Consists with the API test classes and their helper classes
 #### resources
-- api-test-suites directory includes all the testNG runner files for API tests
+- test-suites directory includes all the testNG runner files for API tests
 - config.properties file which consists with the property values
 ### test-output
 - Created after a test execution